 A. Food and beverages are available for sale in most vessel galleys and at posted prices, which are not included in the ticket price.
-The galley serves cold drinks including beer.
-You are more than welcome to bring your own food and non alcoholic drink aboard, please limit it to a "sack" style lunch.
+You are more than welcome to bring your own food and non alcoholic drinks aboard.
+Please limit carry-on food items to a "sack" style lunch on the charter trips.
 Passengers are not allowed to bring alcohol on board.
 NO ICE CHESTS OR COOLERS ALLOWED (except where otherwise noted), as storage space aboard is very limited.

 Q. What should I wear?

 A. We suggest dressing in layers for your fishing trip.
-Weather conditions along the California coast change throughout the day, layering is best.
+Weather conditions along the California coast may change significantly throughout the day.
 Closed-toe shoes are suggested, tennis shoes are fine.
 Some passengers wear deck boots or even rain boots.
 Your shoes or the vessel deck may get wet, so non-slip soles are essential.
 There is a chance your clothes may get fishy, please don't wear anything that you don't mind getting dirty!

 Q. Will I need a fishing license?

 A. Any passenger 16 years or older needs a valid California fishing license.
 This is required for any of the trips.
-ALL ages must have a Lobster Report Card if keeping California Spiny Lobsters.
-(It is ultimately up to each angler to know the rules of what licenses or endorsements are required, although our staff will try and answer your questions prior to check-in.
+ALL ages must have a Lobster Report Card if taking California Spiny Lobsters.
+It is ultimately up to each angler to know the rules of what licenses or endorsements are required, although our staff will try and answer your questions prior to check-in.
 Licenses are available online through the CADFG.
 California Fish and Wildlife Online Licenses.
 They are also available through most sporting goods stores.
 Channel Islands Sportfishing also sells California sportfishing licenses for your convenience.
 If purchasing at the Landing, please bring cash.

 Q. What if I need to cancel or reschedule?

-A. Please contact us as early as possible at Channel Islands Sportfishing (805) 382-1612 to cancel your reservation or reschedule.
+A. Please contact the Landing as early as possible at Channel Islands Sportfishing (805) 382-1612 to cancel your reservation or reschedule.
 No shows will not receive a refund.

 1/2 day & 3/4 day trips – 24 hour notice from time of departure date.